collapsed-stacks/startups/questions/448/ui-ux-design-services-online-business-narrowing-niche.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-08-22
 - score: 2

-<p>As a rule, <em>the narrower you pitch, the more you will resonate with customers</em> who want that one thing.
-If my lawn mower blades have blunted, I'm looking for mower blade sharpening, and someone who offers just that will be an earlier call than a service to sharpen anything.</p>
+As a rule, *the narrower you pitch, the more you will resonate with customers* who want that one thing.
+If my lawn mower blades have blunted, I'm looking for mower blade sharpening, and someone who offers just that will be an earlier call than a service to sharpen anything.

-<p>With that in mind, I'd say you're not narrowing far enough.
-Tighten the focus to one type of project and one type of customer and you have a platform to learn. </p>
+With that in mind, I'd say you're not narrowing far enough.
+Tighten the focus to one type of project and one type of customer and you have a platform to learn.

 ## Answer 456